I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works.

 In everything give thanks; for this is the will of God in Christ Jesus for you.

 Thanksgiving is the key.
 Basically, our gratitude pushes the enemy out of every circumstance--especially a dire one.
 At the same time, it invites God's presence.
-Both individually and together, the Psalms of King David illustrate this miracle of the mouth.
+The Psalms of David illustrate this miracle of the mouth.

 Consider the story of the ten lepers healed by Jesus: 'And one of them, when he saw that he was healed, returned, and with a loud voice glorified God, and fell down on his face at His Feet, giving Him thanks.
 And he was a Samaritan.'